carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityAgent/considerations.md

 	<a href="mailto: carlos.truong.dev@gmail.com"><img width = '50' height='50' src="/Attachments/gmail.png"></img></a>
 </p>
 <p align="center">
-If you like this plugin, please support me by leaving a 5-star review on <a href="https://assetstore.unity.com/packages/slug/276632">the Unity Asset Store</a>.
+And if you like this plugin, please support me by leaving a 5-star review on <a href="https://assetstore.unity.com/packages/slug/276632">the Unity Asset Store</a>.
 Thank you! 🥰
 	<br><a href="https://assetstore.unity.com/packages/slug/276632"><img width= '30%' height='30%'  src="/Attachments/unity-asset-store.png" title="Review this plugin"></img></a>
 </p>